hillaryrkane47/go_app/README.md

 # Go Adventure App
-The Go Adventure aapp is about traveling the world one monument at a time, and it's built on rails.
+The Go Adventure app is about traveling the world one monument at a time, and it's built on rails.
 ---
 # User Stories
 * As a user, I can log in search for attractions to visit by city name, and decide to add a particular monument to my travel list, or search for another adventure.